Worktrees Reference

 Non-worktree sessionNo

-AOE automatically detects bare repos and uses bare_repo_path_template instead of path_template, creating worktrees as siblings within the project directory.
+AOE auto-detects bare repos and uses bare_repo_path_template (default ./{branch}) instead of path_template, creating worktrees as siblings within the project directory.
+See Workflow for the bare-repo setup.

 File Locations